alexevanczuk/packs/dev/notes.md

 # Abandoned Performance Improvement Attempts
 - In https://github.com/alexevanczuk/packs/pull/37, I looked into getting the constants *as* we are walking the directory.
 However, I found that this was hardly much more performant than the current implementation, and it was much more complex.
 I abandoned this approach in favor of caching the resolver and other performance improvements.

+# Modular Architecture
+Today, `packwerk` has a modular architecture allowing folks to add new checkers, validators, etc.
+Eventually, I'd like to port this idea over to `packs`.
+We might consider how we can have specific checkers/validators be responsible for their own portion of the deserialized properties in `package.yml` files.